Jabrayil

-Jabrayil (Cəbrayıl, [dʒæbɾɑˈjɯl]) is a ghost city in Azerbaijan, nominally the administrative capital of Azerbaijan's Jabrayil District.
+Jabrayil (Cəbrayıl, [dʒæbɾɑˈjɯl]) is a city in Azerbaijan, nominally the administrative capital of Azerbaijan's Jabrayil District.

-A town with Azerbaijani majority and Armenian plurality at various times during the Russian imperial era, and Azerbaijani majority since the Soviet times, it is abandoned since its destruction by local Armenian forces during the First Nagorno-Karabakh War.
+A town with Azerbaijani majority and Armenian plurality at various times during the Russian imperial era, and Azerbaijani majority since the Soviet times, it was abandoned since its destruction by local Armenian forces during the First Nagorno-Karabakh War.
+On 4 October 2020, Azerbaijani forces retook the city during the Second Nagorno-Karabakh War.
+Reconstruction of the city started in 2021, and first residents returned in 2024.